Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

     y = df['strength'].to_numpy()
     return x, y
 ```
 It takes a NGSIEntity (v2) from an NGSI Event and extracts its attributes to build a data unit to be processed by the model.
 Notice that, since the subscription has not included the output attributes, it was only necessary to separate input features (ingredients, age) and strength in x and y values.
+Hence, it is only sufficient to add some line of code to map data, then you can re-use every data cleaning / transformation / quality check implemented before.

 **Step 4: Reuse your prediction function**

+As shown below, this function is a quite agnostic prediction function.
+It simply loads a model, predicts an output based on inputs, then uses the ground truth to compute the mean absolute error.
+Since data were mapped before, it is not necessary to add lines of code in this part.

 ```python
 def PredictAndComputeError(x, y):